I tested the new AWS Security Agent feature.

 3. Penetration Testing

-An AI agent performs simulated attacks on live web applications to verify vulnerabilities.
+The AI agent performs simulated attacks on live web applications to verify vulnerabilities.

-Verification: Diagnosis using the self-made app VulnBank
+Verification: Diagnosis using the custom app VulnBank

 - IDOR(Insecure Direct Object Reference)- Lack of authorization checks